 After the U.S. government admitted that “it cannot meet its burden of proof in this matter” on July 15, the case was dismissed by the Louisiana Middle District Court.
 “I was a federal prosecutor for 20 years in New Orleans, and I’ve never seen anything like this,” said Dr. Meselhe's lawyer.

-FBI Director Christopher Wray has testified Monday in Congress that The FBI has over 1,000 investigations open into attempted intellectual property theft, nearly all of them involving Chinese.
+FBI Director Christopher Wray has testified in Congress on July 23 that The FBI has over 1,000 investigations open into attempted intellectual property theft, nearly all of them involving Chinese.

 “本案”指的是对杜兰大学河滨科学与工程系著名美籍埃及裔教授Dr.
 Ehab Meselhe 梅塞尔赫博士的起诉。此案的另一名被告Mr.
 Kelin Hu (胡克林)是一名计算机科学家，杜兰大学研究助理教授，也是出生在中国的美国永久居民。

 2019/07/17 Law.com: Daily Dicta: Prosecutions Don’t Get Much More Pathetic Than This Case Against a Louisiana Scientist

 2019/07/16 Tulane University: Statement on Professor Ehab Meselhe and Research Assistant Professor Kelin Hu

 2019/07/15 NOLA.com: In stunning reversal, charges dropped against Louisiana coastal scientists accused of stealing 'trade secrets'

 2019/07/15 U.S. Department of Justice: Motion to Dismiss Case 3:19-cr-00061 USA v Meselhe and Hu

 2019/07/02 Business Report: Indicted coastal researcher fires back at feds, sues TWIG over records request